AmairanyG/LA-Traffic-Collision-Analysis/README.md

 |  Supporting functions	| Sodapy (library), datecal, datetime, calendar, Rise (library)		|

-# Development Requirements
+# Development Overview

-+	Use Pandas to clean and format your dataset(s).
++	Used Pandas to clean and format the dataset.
-+	Create a Jupyter Notebook describing the data exploration and cleanup process.
++	Created a Jupyter Notebook describing the data exploration and cleanup process.
-+	Create a Jupyter Notebook illustrating the final data analysis.
++	Created another Jupyter Notebook to illustrate the final data analysis.
-+	Use Matplotlib to create a total of 6–8 visualizations of your data (ideally, at least 2 per ”question” you ask of your data).
-+	Save PNG images of your visualizations to distribute to the class and instructional team, and for inclusion in your presentation.
-+	 Use at least one API, if you can find an API with data pertinent to your primary research questions.
-+	Create a write-up summarizing your major findings.
-This should include a heading for each “question” you asked of your data and a short description of your findings and any relevant plots.

-# Presentation Requirements

-+	10-minute project overview
-+	Questions you found interesting and what motivated you to answer them
-+	Where and how you found the data you used to answer these questions
-+	The data exploration and cleanup process (accompanied by your Jupyter Notebook)
-+	The analysis process (accompanied by your Jupyter Notebook)
-+	Your conclusions, which should include a numerical summary and visualizations of that summary
-+	The implications of your findings: what do your findings mean?
++	Used Matplotlib to create visualizations to answer questions inregards to the data.
++	Used LA City API to gather real time crash data.